santoshlite/Empyrial/README.md

-✋ 🛑 **DISCLAIMER: Trafalgar will soon be named Empyrial** This library is still usable but a lot of improvements and new features are added everyday so there may be bugs.
+✋ 🛑 **DISCLAIMER: Trafalgar became Empyrial**
+Trafalgar is still usable but a lot of improvements and new features are added everyday so there may be bugs.
+Empyrial is still in development and there will be a lot more than Trafalgar!

 # By Investors, for Investors.
 <br><br><br><br><br><br>